Introducing ONNX Script: Authoring ONNX with the ease of Python

 Let's look at an example slightly more complicated than GELU.
 In fact, the following example is adapted directly from the new PyTorch ONNX exporter, implementing support fortorch.chunk, which attempts to split a tensor into the number of specified chunks.

-Next, we define theaten_chunkfunction with type annotations and implement the body of the function using both built-in Python syntax and explicit invocations of ONNX operators.
+function with type annotations and implement the body of the function using both built-in Python syntax and explicit invocations of ONNX operators.
 The example uses various binary expressions and anifstatement, but many other idiomatic Python constructs are also supported.

 We also need to define a simple model that calls our ONNX Script function so we can export and verify an end-to-end example: